Beyond Key Person - 5 Creative Uses for Life Insurance in Your Business

 With a stock redemption plan, only one policy per shareholder is purchased.
 Stock redemption plans can be more at risk to estate taxes due to IRS questioning the value of the stock owned by a closely-owned corporation being undervalued by the company.
 While there are pros and cons to both, it’s important to have something in place to protect the business entity and its surviving owners.

-To further review whether a stock redemption plan might be right for your corporation feel free to contact us, or read this article.
+To further review whether a stock redemption plan might be right for your corporation feel free to contact us, or read this article for more information.

 In most cases, the death benefit is limited to one year of the employee’s average salary.
 There is also usually an option for the employee to purchase additional life insurance as part of a supplemental plan that may go up to 3-5 times their annual earnings.
 Premiums for the supplemental plans are typically deducted through payroll and paid by the employee.